learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ```

 This sets NVM up to be accessible in your terminal.
 The last command refreshes
-your shell so you won’t have to quit terminal and open it again.
+your shell so you won’t have to quit the terminal and open it again.

 Finally, run the three following commands to install the latest version of Node: